 - Tap the Table of Contents icon to visually navigate to any section of your current resource.

-- The Panel Menu () holds a variety of powerful tools and features.
-These include the search tool, passage guide, exegetical guide, and view settings (where you can adjust font size, change to a dark theme, and more).
+- The Panel Menu () holds a variety of powerful tools and features, like view settings, where you can adjust font size, change to a dark theme, and more.

 4. Engage in Study